-The ID QueryVendor Specific field is optionally present and includes one or more vendor-specific elements, as defined in 9.4.2.25 (Vendor Specific element).

 9.6.30a.3 ID Query Response frame

 The ID Query Response frame uses the Action frame body format.
 It is transmitted from a non-AP STA to an AP to provide a unique non-transitory identifier, either unsolicited or in response to a request from the AP.
 The format of the Action field in the ID Query Request frame is shown in Figure 9-ccc.